 - 5. The proposed method of compensation is a fixed fee. - 6.
 The issuance of this request for qualifications constitutes an invitation to present proposals from qualified and experienced proposers.
 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area reserves the right to determine, in its sole discretion, whether any aspect of the statement of proposal satisfactorily meets the criteria established in this request for qualifications, the right to seek clarification from any proposer or proposers submitting proposals, the right to solicit proposals with any proposers submitting a response, and the right to reject any or all responses with or without cause.
 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area also reserves the right to modify the scope to be considered for this project.
-In the event that this request for qualifications is withdrawn by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, or that the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area does not proceed for any reason, including but not limited to the failure to occur of any of those findings or events set forth herein, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area shall have no liability to any proposer for any costs or expenses incurred in connection with the preparation and submittal of this request for qualifications or otherwise.
+In the event that this request for qualifications is withdrawn by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, or that the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Gainesville Urbanized Area of the Gainesville Urbanized Area of the Gainesville Urbanized Area, or that the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of the profeseore of the gainesville Urbanized Area of the profeseore of the gainesville Urbanized Area of the profeseore of the reason, including but not limited to the failure to occur of any of those findings or events set forth herein, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area shall have no liability to any proposer for any costs or expenses incurred in connection with the preparation and submittal of this request for qualifications or otherwise.